Quack842/quacks-coin-divider/README.md

 Used for providing the core structure of the website pages. <br>

 * [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3) <br>
-Used for styling the HTML documents <br>
+Used for styling the HTML and Javascript documents <br>

 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript) <br>
 Used to integrate specific features and create dynamic and interactive web content.